veereshkatageri/doc-as-code/user_guide/Readme.md

 ## DocAsCode Manual

 - The docAsCode manual contains the doc-as-code toolchain relevant documentation in a bundle
-- Using python package sphinx, the doc as code will be generated to different target types like HTML and Confluence.
+- Using python package sphinx, the doc-as-code will be generated to different target types like HTML and Confluence.

 ### Why should I use DocAsCode Manual
 The following are documented thoroughly